user profile avatar

 Bio

 Hello!
-My name is Zoe (she/her), and I am a rising senior at the University of Washington studying Nursing and Japanese.
+My name is Zoe (she/her), and I am a senior at the University of Washington studying Nursing and Japanese.
 I am also a student in the Interdisciplinary Honors and BSN Honors programs.
 I am currently working to become a public health nurse so that I can care for my community as a whole and work to alleviate health disparities among underserved communities.
-I am particularly interested in working with unhoused and immigrant populations and hope to further my education with a DNP Nurse Midwifery degree eventually so that I can immerse myself in reproductive justice work.
+I am particularly interested in working with unhoused and immigrant populations and hope to further my education with a DNP Nurse Midwifery degree so that I can immerse myself in reproductive justice work.
+I have been recently admitted to the UW DNP Nurse-Midwifery program so I am on my way to addressing health inequities through the care of folks with female reproductive organs.
 Overall what really draws me to nursing is the opportunity to connect with people one-on-one, and to be a source of security for folks as I care for them and work to promote healthcare as a universal human right.

 Education